How to Keep Your Dorm Clean

 Organize your desk

 Right now.
 Look around.
 A cluttered desk is not only uninviting, it will also distract you from your studies.
 Get to organizing!
 Pick up a filing cabinet or even just a basket where to put loose paper.
 Use small storage containers for pens and pencils.
 Finally, get rid of everything not...desk-related.
-You will instantly feel better.
-And now that you picked everything off, simply spray some multi surface cleaner on it and wipe away dust/debris/stains.
+How Effective is Foaming Hand Soap And now that you picked everything off, simply spray some multi surface cleaner on it and wipe away dust/debris/stains.

 Remember when we talked about a dorm cleaning vacuum lasting about 90 seconds?
 Well, use about 90 seconds every other day and vacuum the floor of your dorm.
-That way you will not only keep your floors clean, but also your bed, clothes, linen, and even your desk will be cleaner.
+That way you will not only How to effectively clean your entire home

 Stock up on cleaners